bar9/rust-course-2025-11-20/mdbook/src/transfer/19_cargo.md

-# Cargo & Dependency Management
+# Chapter 19: Cargo & Dependency Management

 Modern software development relies heavily on dependencies, and managing them correctly is crucial for reproducible builds, security, and maintainability.
 Coming from C++, .NET, or other ecosystems, Rust's Cargo provides a refreshingly coherent approach to dependency management.